Do you need to improve your English language skills?

 This course is intended for students of English as an additional language, who wish to improve their English, or who are attending NZQA-approved courses in Aotearoa New Zealand, rather than a direct pathway to employment.

-- interpersonal communication,
+- participation in face-to-face interpersonal communication,

 Topics you'll cover